Top Tips for Travelling with Your Dog

-Road tripping is always an exciting time, especially if you've got your furbaby along for the ride!
-While it may be tempting to just jump in the car and get going, there are a few important things to remember to keep them safe and happy along the way.
+Road tripping is always an exciting time, especially if you've got your furry best friend along for the ride!
+While it may be tempting to just jump in the car and get going, there are a few important things to remember to keep your dog safe and happy along the way.

 1. Do a Trial Run

-If you've never travelled with your best friend before, it's a good idea to do a couple of short car trips with them first.
-Some pets love the car and will settle in quickly, while others may be anxious, unsettled, or even experience motion sickness.
-Whether your pet is a seasoned traveller or not, see our top tips below on how to prepare them for the trip ahead.
+If you have never travelled with your dog before, it's a good idea to do a couple of short car trips with them first.
+Some dogs love the car and will settle in quickly, while others may be anxious, unsettled, or even experience motion sickness.
+It is helpful, for you and your dog, to know what to expect before you leave, so you can prepare for a comfortable and stress-free trip.

-Before you head off, check that your pet is up to date with their annual vaccinations.
-Kennel cough is a highly infectious cough that your dog can develop if they're not protected or overdue for their vaccination.
-Another infectious disease called Leptospirosis is also prevalent in the northern parts of Australia, so if you're travelling up that way speak to your vet about a vaccination course prior to leaving.
+Before you head off, check that your dog is up to date with their annual vaccinations.
+Kennel cough or canine infectious tracheobronchitis is a highly infectious respiratory disease dogs can develop if they are not protected or overdue for their regular vaccinations.

 4. Safety First

-To keep your pet safe while you travel it's important that they are restrained appropriately.
-This prevents injury if you are to brake suddenly and it also prevents them from jumping out if the windows are open.
-And while it's easy to watch all the funny and interesting things our pets do, distraction by an unrestrained pet can easily become dangerous.
-Plan ahead and research the road rules relevant to your state before you travel.
+To keep your dog safe while travelling, it's important that they are restrained appropriately.
+This prevents injury if you brake suddenly or are involved in car accident.
+It also prevents them from jumping out if the car windows when open.
+While it may be easy to watch all the funny and interesting things our dogs do, distraction by an unrestrained pet can easily become dangerous.

 5. Calming Aids and Nausea Remedies

-Not all pets enjoy car trips and for some, it can actually be a significant source of anxiety for them.
-If this sounds like your pet, there are a range of calming aids that you can try.
-It's a good idea to try these well in advance of the main trip to see which one works best for your pet.
+Not all pets enjoy car trips and for some, it can actually be a significant source of anxiety.
+If this sounds like your dog, there are a range of calming aids that may help.
+It is a good idea to try these well in advance of the holiday trip to see which one works best for your pet.

-If your cat or dog suffers from motion sickness, Natural Animal Solutions Traveleze contains a combination of natural ingredients such as ginger, withania, and chamomile which may help to ease nausea.
-It's a liquid which can be either administered orally or onto the food.
-Your local veterinarian can also provide advice and dispense medication for pets who suffer from motion sickness.
+If your dog suffers from motion sickness, Natural Animal Solutions Traveleze contains a combination of natural ingredients such as ginger, withania, and chamomile to help to ease nausea.
+This product.., is a liquid which can be easily administered orally or onto the food.
+Your local veterinarian can also provide advice and dispense prescription medication for dogs who suffer from motion sickness.

 - Collar with ID tag